 A short ride from Chandni Chowk, in a much more quiet area, lies a peculiar place definitively worth visiting.
 It’s one of those fascinating places that surprisingly is bypassed by most visitors.
 Surrounded by a large and green park, it’s also the perfect place to relax after a busy day in Old Delhi.

 The Jantar Mantar, a giant astronomical observatory designed for such a simple thing as measure the time of the day, is one of the largest sundial in the world.
-Without context, the sand coloured main instrument, the Samrat Yantra, or “supreme instrument”, looks like a 21 meter tall stairway to nowhere.
+Without context, the sand coloured main instrument, the Samrat Yantra, or “supreme instrument”, is a 21 meter stairway to nowhere.
 Constructed over three hundred years ago, it’s almost as old as the city itself.
 And yet another chance to be surprised Delhi.